kukionfr/VAMPIRE_open/README.md

     By following the Procedure section, the users can reproduce the expected output data provided in the supplementary files.

 5. Code functionalitY\
-    The source code can be installed using pip: “pip install vampireanalysis” for Python 3.7 or later.
-To launch the GUI, type     “vampire” in the command window prompt.
+    The source code can be installed using pip: “pip install vampireanalysis” for Python 3.7 or later.\
+    To launch the GUI, typE “vampire” in the command window prompt.\
     Functionality of each code:\
 •	vampire.py : launch Tk interface for VAMPIRE GUI.\
 •	mainbody.py : read the boundaries of cells or nuclei and process them through three key functions of VAMPIRE analysis: 1.
 Registration 2.
 PCA 3.
 Cluster.\
 •	collect_selected_bstack.py : read the boundaries of cells or nuclei based on the CSV files that contains list of image sets to build or apply the VAMPIRE model.\